FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: From ZooKeeper to FaasKeeper

-The main advantage of FaasKeeper is that compute tasks can now be fully serverless, and the system does not require any resource provisioning.
-However, the design and implementation of ZooKeeper are incompatible with the serverless paradigm and require us to build a reliable service on top of a fundamentally unreliable foundation.
-Therefore, we design FaasKeeper from the ground up to replicate the complex ZooKeeper functionality and overcome the inherent challenges of the serverless worlds.
-We follow a general workflow for turning an IaaS system into FaaS (Fig.~\ref{fig:wf}): disaggregate compute and data map them onto cloud storage and functions, and let these components communicate.
+The design and implementation of ZooKeeper are incompatible with the serverless paradigm and require us to build a reliable service on top of a fundamentally unreliable FaaS foundation.
+Therefore, we designed \toolname{} from the ground up to replicate the complex ZooKeeper functionality and overcome the inherent challenges of the serverless world.
+We follow a general workflow for turning an IaaS system into FaaS (Figure~\ref{fig:wf}): disaggregate compute and data, replace servers with cloud storage and stateless functions, and let the new components communicate.
+By decomposing the system into separate cloud services - functions, storage, and queues (Figure~\ref{fig:new_faaskeeper_zookeeper_fk}) - we adjust the resource consumption to throughput and shut down processing instances when they are no longer needed.
+While the transition of many applications and microservices to serverless might be straightforward, ZooKeeper has non-trivial ordering and data visibility requirements.
+Thus, we design custom synchronization, queue communication, and new algorithms to implement ZooKeeper's data model in the serverless world.

-\textbf{Disaggregate.} Although ZooKeeper servers manage connections and ordering, their primary responsibility is to provide low-latency data access that can be replaced with cloud storage.
-In a coordination system designed for high read-to-write ratios, data endpoints require larger allocations than computing tasks.
-Furthermore, storage should distinguish between user data and the system data needed to control ZooKeeper: their locality and cost requirements are different.

-\textbf{User data locality.} Cloud applications balance resource allocation across geographical regions to support changing workloads~\cite{10.1145/2987550.2987561,10.1007/978-3-642-13119-6_2}.
-In addition, they aim to minimize the distance between the service and its users, as the cross-region transmission adds major performance and cost overheads (Fig.~\ref{fig:microbenchmark_storage_perf}).
-While ZooKeeper requires the live migration of a virtual machine across regions~\cite{10.1145/2987550.2987561}, \toolname{} can serve data from endpoints local to the user.
-Clients connect to the closest auto-scaling storage in their region, minimizing access latency.

-\textbf{Map.} Now that storage and computing tasks are decoupled, we can map them to services that fit best their access patterns and computational requirements.

-\textbf{Efficient reading of user data.} ZooKeeper is optimized for high read performance, and the size of the user-defined node hierarchy can easily exceed a few gigabytes as each node stores up to 1 MB of data.
-Thus, we must use storage with strongly consistent, cheap, and fast read operations.
-The cost-performance analysis reveals that object storage is more efficient than key-value storage (Fig.~\ref{fig:microbenchmark_storage}).
-Storing large user data is 4.37x cheaper, and updating nodes scales much better with their size.
-Furthermore, read operations are billed per access and per \SI{4}{\kilo\byte} read in object and key-value storage, respectively, making the latter even more expensive for user nodes.

-\textbf{Efficient modifications of control data.} The control data includes frequently modified watches, client and node status, and synchronized timestamps. \toolname{} must use atomic operationes and locks to support concurrent updates.
-We use the key-value store as object store is limited by expensive writes (Fig.~\ref{fig:microbenchmark_storage_cost}) and lack of synchronization primitives.

-\textbf{Communicate} Finally, we define the \toolname{} functions that connect with both client and storage, using triggers that scale automatically with an increasing workload.